Tips & Best Practices

 Backup Rules

-- Weekly: Minimum backup frequency
+- Weekly: Minimum backup frequency for manual exports

 - After important games: Extra protection